 Bottom line upfront: The Bodylastic Stackable resistance band set is my top recommendation.

 Resistance bands are one of the simplest yet most beneficial additions you can make to your collection of home exercise equipment.
-They’ve become increasingly popular over the years as more people start to realize the amazing benefits of training with elastic resistance, such as increased muscle strength, injury prevention, and physical therapy (just to name a few).
-They can be used to train any muscle, and their super convenient size makes them easy to throw in your gym bag and use anytime, anywhere.
-Since they’re a rather simple product, finding the best resistance bands isn’t too difficult!
+They’ve become increasingly popular over the years as more people start to realize the amazing benefits of strength training with elastic resistance, such as increased muscle strength, injury prevention, weight loss, and physical therapy (just to name a few).
+They can be used to train and workout any muscle, and their super convenient size makes them easy to throw in your gym bag and use anytime, anywhere.
+Since they’re a rather simple product, finding the best exercise resistance bands isn’t too difficult!
 The choice really just comes down to comfort and material quality, which we’ll go over in our resistance band reviews below.
-Since there are hundreds of different brands for sale online, I took the top 4 best-selling sets (2 tube-style and 2 loop-style) and compared them against each other to find out which brand really makes the best resistance bands.
+Since there are hundreds of different brands for sale online, I took the top 4 best-selling sets (2 tube-style and 2 loop-style) and compared them against each other to find out which brand really makes the best exercise resistance bands.
 The full reviews of each set are further down the page, but here’s an easy comparison table to see the key differences.

 |Bodylastic Stackable||Black Mountain||Sport2People||TNT Pro|